 As you make your way north on the island, pull over at Fort Getty State Park to spot the Dutch Island Lighthouse.
 This tall, rectangular white-brick structure and the cute little shack next to it are the only buildings on an outcrop of rock.
 Next, if you didn’t stay at Rose Island Lighthouse, you can spot this one either by driving over the bridge to Newport or posting up on East Ferry Beach and squinting pretty hard.
 Might be savvy—and fitting—to bring a pair of binoculars with you.

-Continuing north, squat and candy-striped Plum Island Lighthouse sits on a perfectly circular hunk of rock.
+Continuing north, Plum Island Lighthouse is squat, striped red and white, and sits on a perfectly circular hunk of rock.
 It’s actually best spotted from the Jamestown Bridge on the west side of the island, so you’ll most likely see it on your way in or out.
 Just keep in mind it’s not a good idea to stop on the bridge to snap pics, so you’ll have to check this one out while moving.

 End your hunt at Conanicut Island Lighthouse, where protagonist Suzy Bishop’s family lives in Moonrise Kingdom, Wes Anderson’s classic coming-of-age film.
 This one closely resembles a house because it is, in fact, a house.
 That being said, feel free to snap a pic, but try not to linger too long, since it’s probably pretty weird to have strangers checking out your home all the time.